guuskuiper/AdventOfCoding/README.md

 Automatically download the input using the `AoCClient` in `src\AdventOfCode.Client`.

-The client required a session key.
+The client requires a session key.
 Either create a `SESSION` environment variable or a file `SESSION` in `src\AdventOfCode.Client`.
-The content should start with: `session=` and after that, the raining content should be 128 characters.
+The content should start with: `session=` and after that, the remaining content should be 128 characters.

 The client can also download and parse private leaderboard statistics.